darrenweiner/awstroubleshootingmeetups/VPC/README.md

 VPC Troubleshooting Meetup

+Your goal is to successfully demonstrate the following:
+* That you can ssh into the launched EC2 instance.
+* That the apache test website is available to the outside world.

+What you need to do:
+* Launch either the beginner, intermediate, or advanced stack below.
+* Once the stack is launched with all associated resources, begin troubleshooting and make whatever changes are needed to the resources to achieve the above goals.

+Notes:
 WHEN LAUNCHING THESE VIA THE AWS CLOUDFORMATION CONSOLE USING THE BUTTONS PROVIDED BELOW:
 Under 'Stack Creation Options', consider putting a timeout in of 12 minutes.
 That will accelerate any troubleshooting if you run into problems.
 You must check the two boxes on the last screen before launching the stack: